 All EAP calls are confidential, except as required by law.
 Information is not a substitute for diagnosis or treatment by a professional.
 Contact a professional with any questions about specific needs.
-EAP instructors, educators and participating providers are independent contractors and are not agents of Aetna.
+EAP instructors, educators and participating providers are independent contractors and are not agents of Resources For Living.
 Provider participation may change without notice.
-For more information about Aetna plans, go to aetna.com.